renedecol/scripts/README.md

 # scripts
-some my scripts
+some of my scripts

 ## files
-* mymainline.sh
+* mymainline.sh - take the latest stable kernel, use the actual configuration and create deb packages